 After enabling the responsive breakpoints, you will have the options to:

-- Specify the minimum byte step between 2 breakpoints.
+- specify the minimum byte step between two breakpoints.

 Can I delete assets in my Cloudinary Media Library?

-We do not recommend deleting any assets inside your Cloudinary Media Library neither moving assets to a different folder as this may break the links on your production website.
-In case you did one of these actions, you can re-sync your asset from your WordPress Media Library.
+We do not recommend deleting any assets inside your Cloudinary Media Library, nor moving assets to a different folder as this may break the links on your production website.
+In case you did one of these actions, you can re-sync your assets from your WordPress Media Library.

 In your WordPress menu, under the Cloudinary plugin, you can access the Need Help? section then you can select the System Report icon in order to generate the report:

-When clicking on the DAM extension, the Cloudinary Media Library and you will be able to manage and pull assets from Cloudinary to WordPress.
+When clicking on the DAM extension, you will be able to manage and pull assets from Cloudinary to WordPress.

 In a post, locate your Admin Bar and click on Enable Cloudinary Status: